BWindey/RemarkableDownload/README.md

 This being bash, makes it so this will only work on UNIX-systems, or on WSL if you're on Windows.

+## How to install
+There are 2 options for now, either you clone this repo on your system, and make a sym-link for rmDown.sh to somewhere in your path (like `~/.local/bin`), or you only download the rmDown.sh script, and put it somewhere in your path.

 ## How to use
 Connect your tablet via USB to your computer, and type
 ```bash